celo-org/SocialConnect/asv2/README.md

     )
     ```

-3. Register an attestation mapping between the obfuscated identifier and an account address in the `FederatedAttestations` contract.
+5. Register an attestation mapping between the obfuscated identifier and an account address in the `FederatedAttestations` contract.
+This attestation is associated under the issuer.
 See [docs](protocol.md#registration) for more info.

    ```typescript
    const federatedAttestationsContract = await kit.contracts.getFederatedAttestations();